This Poet's Corner

 “The chairs are from Georgio’s, you know-

-frightfully expensive but just right.
+Frightfully expensive but just right.

 They help block anyone who might think